krasch/photo_ocr/Readme.md

 ![](images/hairdresser.jpg) | ![](images/crop0.png) <br/>![](images/crop1.png)  <br/>![](images/crop2.png)| <br/> erisox (0.08, fail!), <br/> <br/>cheri (0.97),<br/><br/>solstudio (0.94) |
 Find bounding polygons around words | Crop and align horizontally | "Reading" the text from the cropped images |

-### Which languages are supported?

-The underlying deep learning models have been trained on __English__ words, but work well also for other languages that use a __latin alphabet__ (see xx for known issues).
-Other alphabets are currently not supported.

 ### Which models are supported?

 photo_ocr is a wrapper around deep learning models kindly open-sourced by [Clova.ai](https://clova.ai).